 You need to allow more time

 SEO isn’t an overnight job.
 If you are looking to get to the top of the SERPs quickly, PPC is a better route for you.
 It takes time to research and create content as well as make backend changes to your website to create a better user experience.
-The changes made are not immediately picked up by Google either and you then have to wait for the search engine to work out if the changes made add value.
+The changes made are not immediately picked up by Google either and you then have to wait for the search engine to work out if the changes add value.
 There are no shortcuts however with patience and a good SEO strategy, you should start to see your website climb up the rankings.

 Your keyword has a different meaning

 When researching keywords to rank for, it’s important to look at the SERPs to see what results are appearing.
-The results that are being shown may be different to the webpage you are looking to rank.
+The results shown may be different to the webpage you are looking to rank.
 For example, if Google is ranking pages that offer answers and guides to a keyword, it’s highly unlikely that your homepage will appear.
 Spending time researching the keyword can save you from wasting time trying to rank a page that is not likely to appear.

 Your website isn’t fully optimised